 Nightmare Fuel: Dollhouse

-The description of the attic in Dollhouse.
+- The description of the attic.
 The victim is subjected to near-total sensory deprivation.
 Near-total, in that the victim feels near a thought at all times with all thoughts.
 And then, in the same episode, Dominic having the treatment for the attic applied to him.